edmaregidio/ringer_analysis/README.md

 physics channel type name and the LHC periods (for example: channel_period).

 - `zee_run2`: This branch is dedicated to all analysis during the Run 2.
+This branch was assigned to João Victor Pinto and Werner Freund as responbles;

 ## Notes: